osmosis-labs/osmosis/README.md

 the goal for Osmosis is to provide the best-in-class tools that extend the use of AMMs within the Cosmos ecosystem beyond traditional token swap-type use cases.
-Bonding curves, while having found their primary use case in decentralized exchange mechanisms,its potential use case can be further extended through the customizability that Osmosis offers.
+Bonding curves, while having found their primary use case in decentralized exchange mechanisms, its potential use case can be further extended through the customizability that Osmosis offers.
 Through the customizability offered by Osmosis such as custom-curve AMMs, dynamic adjustments of spread factors, multi-token liquidity pools--the AMM